dalev/minikanren-typed-racket/README.md

 This is a relatively bare-bones version of miniKanren implemented in Typed Racket.
 The only constraint currently supported is unification (`==`).
-To build goals, we support
+To build goals, we support:
 - `(fresh (x ...) goal0 goal ...)`
 - `(conj goal0 goal ...)`
 - `(disj goal0 goal...)`